javiervidrua/autoconfiguredns/README.md

 **It is meant to be used with a freshly installed system**, but it also works on a system that already has *Bind9* installed, but it overwrites configuration files, so make sure to perform a backup before running it if this is your case.

+This tool configures the Bind9 service to make it work as a Master server, and accepts all queries.

+### **This is an insecure setup.
+Use at your own risk**.

 ## What does it do?
 * Installs *Bind9* and its utilities (*bind9utils* and *dnsutils*)
 * Checks if the service is working (if not it tries to start it)